klamping/deck.narrator.js/article.md

 ## File formats
 Before getting in to the details on how we're going to use the `<audio>` tag, we need to talk a little about file formats.
 The MP3 format has gained tremendous popularity over the last decade and a half, but unfortunately due to licensing requirements, relying on MP3's for our audio is a messy situation.

 Luckily for us, the `<audio>` tag supports multiple formats gracefully.
 This means we can create a patchwork of audio file formats to gain full browser support.
-And we'll need a patch work because no format is supported across all browsers.
+And we'll need a patch work because no one format is currently supported across all browsers.

-For our needs, we've created two files: an AAC file and an OggVorbis file.
+For our needs, we've created two files: an MP4/AAC file and an OggVorbis file.

 If you'd like to read more on the subject, I highly recommend [Ashley Gullen's post 'On HTML5 audio formats - AAC and Ogg'](https://www.scirra.com/blog/44/on-html5-audio-formats-aac-and-ogg).